Same Love, Same Rain: Plot

 In 1987, things have changed: Jorge has accepted the job offer as the movie and theatre critic, and Roberto is engaged to Marita, a friend of Laura's whom he met in a double date set by Jorge and Laura years before.
 Jorge is in a relationship with a new girl; however, he finds himself shocked when he receives news that Laura is to be married to her old boyfriend.
-This prompts Jorge to track Laura and, after spending a day together, they make love, and Laura then decides that she will get married anyway.
+This prompts Jorge to track Laura and, after spending a day together, they have sex, and Laura then decides that she will get married anyway.

 Once again, years go by, and in the 1990s, a bitter and disillusioned Jorge, still works as a critic.
 However, due to his failures and disappointments, and to the loss of his spirit and morals, we learn that he now asks for money in return for writing favorable reviews.
 This works against him when Laura, one of the producers of the movie he asked money to write a favorable review for, personally delivers him the money, and looks at him with disgust.

 One day at the office, due to a disagreement, veteran political journalist Márquez (Ulises Dumont) has a heated exchange with his boss, young Micky (Rodrigo de la Serna) and is fired.
 This then prompts Sebastián, Mastronardi's son, to blame Jorge for his father's death.
 Unable to cope with guilt, and after realizing how much he has changed, Jorge attempts suicide.
 This attempt, however, is frustrated by Roberto, who arrives just in time to save him.
 After the suicide attempt, there is a surprise party, at which the employees of Cosas decide to donate one twelfth of their salaries to Márquez.
 Laura and Jorge meet once again, and share a long talk about their lives, hopes and crushed dreams.

 The movie ends with a hint that Jorge and Laura will give their relationship one last chance.
 Jorge, reinvigorated, and looking like a happy man for the first time in years, watches her taxi depart with a broad smile.
 He is then greeted by his friends, Márquez, Sebastián and Roberto, and tells them of the new love story he is planning to write.